-- For urgent external appeals no later than 72 hours after receiving the request.
-The IRO will inform you and Premera immediately by phone, e-mail or fax.
-We will follow up with a written decision by mail. - For all other appeals, either within 15 days after the IRO gets all the information they need or 20 days from the date the IRO gets your request, whichever comes first.
-We will send you a written decision by mail.
+- For urgent external appeals no later than 72 hours after receiving the request. - For all other appeals, either within 15 days after the IRO gets all the information they need or 20 days from the date the IRO gets your request, whichever comes first.